Adoniram Judson: Legacy

 By the time of Judson's death, he had translated the Bible into Burmese as well as a half-completed Burmese-English dictionary.
 Burma at the time had 100 churches, and over 8,000 believers.

-Myanmar has the third largest number of Baptists worldwide, behind the United States and India.
-The majority of adherents are Karen, Kachin and Zomi.
+By 2006, Myanmar had the third largest number of Baptists worldwide, behind the United States and India.
+The majority of adherents are Karen, Kachin and Chin.

 Judson compiled the first ever Burmese-English dictionary; missionary E. A. Steven completed the English-Burmese half.
 Every dictionary and grammar written in Burma in the last two centuries has been based on ones originally created by Judson.
 Judson "became a symbol of the preeminence of Bible translation for" Protestant missionaries.
 In the 1950s, Burma's Buddhist prime minister U Nu told the Burma Christian Council "Oh no, a new translation is not necessary.
 Judson's captures the language and idiom of Burmese perfectly and is very clear and understandable."
 Though the Bible has been translated numerous times into Burmese, Judson's translation remains the most popular version in Myanmar.

 Each July, Baptist churches in Myanmar celebrate "Judson Day," commemorating his arrival as a missionary.
 Inside the campus of Yangon University is Judson Church, named in his honor, and in 1920 Judson College, named in his honor, merged into Rangoon College, which has since been renamed Yangon University.
 The American University named in his honor, Judson University was founded in Elgin, Illinois, in 1963, as the liberal arts Judson College was separated from the Northern Baptist Theological Seminary, which moved from Chicago to Lombard, Illinois.
 This American Judson College became Judson University in 2007 and now also has a campus in Rockford, Illinois.

 Judson's change to the validity of believer's baptism, and subsequent need of support, led to the founding of the first national Baptist organization in the United States and subsequently to all American Baptist associations, including the Southern Baptists that were the first to break off from the national organization.
 Publication of his wife Ann's letters about their mission inspired many Americans to become or support Christian missionaries.
-At least 36 Baptist churches in the United States are named after Judson, as well as the town of Judsonia, Arkansas.
-Judson College in Alabama is named after his wife Ann and a dormitory at Maranatha Baptist University carries his name.
+At least 36 Baptist churches in the United States are named after Judson.
+In 2024 Southeastern Baptist Theological Seminary renamed its undergraduate program to Judson College.

+The town of Judsonia, Arkansas is named after Judson along with Judson College in Alabama which was named after his wife Ann and a dormitory at Maranatha Baptist University carries his name.
 Christian Union owns and operates a ministry center named after him at his undergraduate alma mater, Brown University.
 His seminary alma mater, Andover Theological Seminary, (now Andover Newton Theological School), gives out an annual The Judson Award.

 Judson Harmon, a former Governor of Ohio, was named after him.

-Judson Deland Cominskie, first son of renowned Free Will Baptist minister Devin Lyle Cominskie, derives his name from Adoniram.
+Judson Cominskie, first son of renowned Free Will Baptist Minister, Devin Lyle Cominskie, derives his name from Adoniram.

+In World War II, the United States liberty ship SS Adoniram Judson was named in his honor.